• Skip to primary navigation

 Plant Nutrition

 Did you know plants make their own food?
-They use a process called photosynthesis which is a chemical process that takes place in every green plant.
+They use a chemical process called photosynthesis, which takes place in every green plant.
 Photosynthesis uses carbon dioxide and water along with energy from sunlight to make glucose ( energy for the plant ) and oxygen!

 Photosynthesis Equation